Brandon Shimoda

 Shimoda

-To be published by City Lights Publishers
+Published by City Lights Books

 The project:

-Japanese American Historical Plaza is a book of creative nonfiction inhabiting the ongoing afterlife of the mass incarceration of Japanese immigrants and Japanese Americans during WWII.
+The Afterlife Is Letting Go is a book of creative nonfiction inhabiting the ongoing afterlife of the mass incarceration of Japanese immigrants and Japanese Americans during WWII.
 It is a memoiristic travelogue through the ruins of the incarceration sites; memorials and museums; representations of incarceration in popular culture (art, literature, film); present-day legislation; and the lives and stories of former incarcerees and their descendants.

 My great-aunt Joy was four when she and her family were removed from their home and sent to a detention center at the Santa Anita racetrack, in Arcadia, California.
 The only thing she remembered, and could hear, with perfectly clarity—because she delivered it directly to our table at the Sea Empress restaurant—was her mother’s constant sneezing.
 They lived, for three months, in a horse stall.
 There was hay on the floor.
 They stuffed their pillows with it.